 I am a Professor in the Counseling Psychology Program at the University of Southern Mississippi.
 I earned my Ph.D. from Marquette University and joined the Southern Miss faculty in 2005.

 My research involves college student substance use, harm reduction, and motivational interviewing (MI).
-I am a co-investigator on SBIRT training for Mississippi Medical Students a project funded by the Substance Abuse and Mental Health Services Administration (SAMHSA) and was co-investigator on Hub City Steps (2008-2014) a study funded by the National Institute for Minority Health and Health Disparities (NIH) evaluating an MI enhanced lifestyle intervention aimed at reducing hypertension among African American individuals.
+I was a co-investigator on SBIRT training for Mississippi Medical Students (2015-2018) a project funded by the Substance Abuse and Mental Health Services Administration (SAMHSA) and was co-investigator on Hub City Steps (2008-2014) a study funded by the National Institute for Minority Health and Health Disparities (NIH) evaluating an MI enhanced lifestyle intervention aimed at reducing hypertension among African American individuals.